-The 680-acre lake offers good seasonal trout fishing for stocked rainbows and moderate angling opportunities for a variety of bass and panfish species.
+This 680-acre lake right in Lincoln City offers good seasonal trout fishing for stocked rainbows and moderate angling opportunities for various bass and panfish species.

-The naturally shallow coastal lake is nearly encircled by private homes and non-angling forms of boating ranging from kayaks and stand-up paddle boards to powerboats and Jet Skis are very popular in this busy beach town.
+Private homes nearly encircle the naturally shallow coastal lake, and non-angling forms of boating, ranging from kayaks and stand-up paddle boards to powerboats and Jet Skis, are very popular in this busy beach town.

 (Editor’s note: We have you covered if you’re actually looking for information about fishing at Devils Lake in Central Oregon.)

-For anglers, the Oregon Department of Fish and Wildlife stocks generous numbers of hatchery-reared rainbow trout in several plantings during the early season, typically beginning in March and continuing into spring.
+For anglers, the Oregon Department of Fish and Wildlife stocks generous numbers of hatchery-reared rainbow trout in several plantings during the early season, typically beginning in March and continuing into mid-spring.

-The agency often will put some fish into a net pen at the park to greatly improve odds for young anglers, and then release remaining fish into the lake after the event.
+The agency often will put some fish into a net pen at the park to greatly improve the odds for young anglers and then release the remaining fish into the lake after the event.

 Trout fishing will be best in the days and weeks following trout stocking, but the lake stays cool enough for some of the fish to hold over longer and grow to larger sizes.